splunk/splunk-operator/docs/PasswordManagement.md

         path: test-cluster-bucket/smartstore
         endpoint: https://s3-us-west-2.amazonaws.com
 ```

+- Make sure the IAM service account is used only in required custom resources

 - When Splunk pod is running AWS webhook service injects 2 new environment variables `AWS_WEB_IDENTITY_TOKEN_FILE` and `AWS_ROLE_ARN` along with JWS Token file. `splunk` pod reads these environment variables to get temporary AWS credentials from AWS IAM service to access smartstore buckets